BramVan-Oosterhout/katacoda-scenarios/foswiki/preamble/intro.md

 Welcome to Katacoda Foswiki tutorial!

----+ Preface
-*   Scope of this book
-*   Availability of Foswiki
-*   Sample programs and topics
-*   Conventions used in this book
-*   Acknowledgements
 ## Scope of this tutorial

 Foswiki is a good tool with much functionality available out of the box.
 At it heart it is a wiki.